Books with Characters in Their 20s

 Anna and West didn’t have much in common in college.
 He was a buttoned-up heir to a grocery chain and she was a free-spirited artist.
 Their college marriage was a sham to get her access to subsidized family housing at UCLA.
 She thought their divorce was finalized at graduation.

-Three years later, Anna is a starving artist while West is a Stanford professor.
+Three years later, Anna is a twenty-five-year-old starving artist while West is a Stanford professor.
 He has little interest in joining the family business, which he views as a heartless corporation, but he is interested in receiving his inheritance.

 When it turns out that a clause in his grandfather’s will requires him to be happily married for five years before receiving one hundred million dollars, Liam thinks his marriage to Anna puts him in the home stretch.
 But now his family is pressuring him to meet his mysterious spouse.
 First, Liam worries about how his family will react to paint-splatter, foul-mouthed Anna.
 Then he begins to worry that introducing her into his toxic world of wealth will corrupt his pure-hearted fake wife.